numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ## Creating S3 Bucket and CloudFront distribution

-In this section, I will create an **S3 bucket** to store the media files of the WordPress application and set up a **CloudFront distribution** to cache and serve these assets globally, providing improved performance and reduced latency for users.
+In this section, we'll create an **S3 bucket** to store the media files of the WordPress application and set up a **CloudFront distribution** to cache and serve these assets globally, providing improved performance and reduced latency for users.

 Before starting add these two variables in your `variables.tf` file